diwu1990/RAVEN/pe/README.md

     4. Logarithm
     5. ...

-There exists multiple versions of PEs.
+There exist multiple versions of PEs.

 1. SECO: A Scalable Accuracy Approximate Exponential Function Via Cross-Layer Optimization.
 In ISLPED'19.
 2. UNO: Virtualizing and Unifying Nonlinear Operations for Emerging Neural Networks.
 In ISLPED'21.